 Remember that tooth implants don’t get done overnight, and are segmented into stages, after which you need some time for healing and recuperation.
 If you need to have a tooth extracted, it is worthwhile discussing having the implant done immediately with your dental practitioner, to prevent any potential bone loss and the need for bone grafting.

 Choosing the right kind of tooth replacement is a decision best reached in consultation with your dental professional, and needs to take your personal circumstances into account.
-For professional advice on whether dentures vs implants offer you the best tooth replacement, please get in touch with our practice for a convenient appointment: (02) 8203 8760.
+For professional advice on whether dentures vs implants offer you the best tooth replacement, please get in touch with our practice to schedule your consultation: (02) 8203 8760.